-The Integrating Chemistry and Earth science (ICE) team is developing a new unit for Baltimore City high schools that brings Earth science into the chemistry curriculum.
-ICE includes concepts, datasets and protocols in and about Baltimore, addressing the question, "How does chemistry shape my world?"
+The Integrating Chemistry and Earth science (ICE) team developed a new unit for Baltimore City high schools that brings Earth science into the chemistry curriculum.
+ICE includes concepts, datasets, and protocols in and about Baltimore, addressing the question, "How does chemistry shape my world?"
 The ICE model may find application in other places around the country.

-Every high school student in Baltimore City Public Schools (City Schools) will learn about how chemistry shapes the local environment through a new unit being developed for the chemistry curriculum.
-To comply with the Maryland-adopted Next Generation Science Standards (NGSS), the schools will be required to test all high school students in Earth science, along with biology, chemistry and physics.
-Since there are virtually no high school Earth science teachers in the district, Earth science is being integrated into courses for the other disciplines.
+Every high school student in Baltimore City Public Schools (City Schools) will learn about how chemistry shapes the local environment through a unit developed for the chemistry curriculum.
+To comply with the Maryland-adopted Next Generation Science Standards (NGSS), the schools are required to test all high school students in Earth science, along with biology, chemistry and physics.
+Since there are virtually no high school Earth science teachers in the district, Earth science is integrated into courses for the other disciplines.

-Baltimore Ecosystem Study (BES) scientists and educators at Cary Institute are partnering with City Schools educators and education researchers from George Washington University on the Integrating Chemistry and Earth science (ICE) project to address this need for chemistry.
+Baltimore Ecosystem Study (BES) scientists and educators at Cary Institute partnered with City Schools educators and education researchers from George Washington University on the Integrating Chemistry and Earth science (ICE) project to address this need for chemistry.

-The ICE curriculum will be one of seven new units taught by chemistry teachers beginning this school year.
+The ICE curriculum is one of seven new units taught by chemistry teachers.
 It focuses on local phenomena: weathering and stream chemistry modification, urban form impacts on atmospheric chemistry, and CO2 levels in the local atmosphere and waterbodies.
-Students will learn from first hand measurements, BES and other local datasets and instructional activities that meet the NGSS expectations of 3-dimensional (3D) learning.
+Students learn from firsthand measurements, BES, and other local datasets and instructional activities that meet the NGSS expectations of three-dimensional (3D) learning.
 3D learning entails an interweaving of 1) core disciplinary ideas from both Earth science and chemistry, 2) cross-cutting ideas (e.g., systems, matter and energy, stability and change) and 3) science practices (e.g., analyzing and interpreting data, developing and using models, engaging in argument from evidence).

 For more information about the Baltimore Ecosystem Study visit www.beslter.org